immae1/technologyconsulting-showcase-util/README.md

 # docker-compose
-if you want to build the images local use in the ldev folder `docker-compose -f docker-compose-local.yaml up` make sure you have all 3 repos in a parent folder like this: immi-tc-showcase/
+if you want to build the images local use in the ldev folder `docker-compose -f docker-compose-local.yaml up --build` and if neccassary adjust the pathes in .env file! make sure you have all 3 repos in a parent folder like this. immi-tc-showcase/
 ├── technologyconsulting-showcase-manufacturedomain
 │   ├── build.sh